 Measuring Impedance Matching of port 3

-In this measurement the impedance matching of port 3 was analysed.
+In this measurement, the impedance matching of port 3 was analyzed.

 Measuring Signal Distribution with mismatch

-In this measurement the signal distribution was analysed with a mismatch on port 2 (open).
+In this measurement, the signal distribution was analyzed with a mismatch on port 2 (open).

 It can be seen that the attenuation (S21 green) stays constantly at 3db.
 This proofs that the signal is equally shared between port 2 and port 3, independent of their impedance.
 Note that the mismatch is transformed into the impedance of port 1 (S11 red).
 The phase (S21 blue) isn’t affected.